-A. Each school district must have a policy that specifically indicates that the use of prone restraint, physical restraint that obstructs the airway of a student, or any physical restraint that impacts a student's primary mode of communication is prohibited.

-- B. Physical restraint may be used only when there is an immediate risk of physical harm to the student or others and no other safe and effective intervention is possible, and only in a manner that is age and developmentally appropriate.
-School personnel may use physical restraint only in accordance with local policy and the requirements of this policy. - C. If a school district uses physical restraint, staff must: - 1.
+- A. The use of prone restraint, physical restraint that obstructs the airway of a student, or any physical restraint that impacts a student's primary mode of communication is prohibited. - B. Physical restraint may be used only when there is an immediate risk of physical harm to the student or others and no other safe and effective intervention is possible, and only in a manner that is age and developmentally appropriate.
+School personnel may use physical restraint only in accordance with local policy and the requirements of this policy. - C. If physical restraint is used, staff must: - 1.
 Be appropriately-trained to protect the care, welfare, dignity, and safety of the student; - 2.
 Continually observe the student in restraint for indications of physical or mental distress and seek immediate medical assistance if there is a concern; - 3.
 Use verbal strategies and research based de-escalation techniques in an effort to help the student regain control; - 4.
 Remove the student from physical restraint immediately when the immediate risk of physical harm to self or others has dissipated; - 5.
 Conduct a de-briefing including all involved staff to evaluate the trigger for the incident, staff response, and methods to address the student's behavioral needs; and . - 6.
-Complete all required reports and document staff's observations of the student. - D. If a student repeatedly engages in dangerous behavior that leads to instances of restraint and/or seclusion, the school district shall conduct a functional behavioral assessment to identify the student's needs and more effective ways of addressing those needs.
+Complete all required reports and document staff's observations of the student. - D. If a student repeatedly engages in dangerous behavior that leads to instances of restraint and/or seclusion, the school shall conduct a functional behavioral assessment to identify the student's needs and more effective ways of addressing those needs.
 If necessary, this functional behavioral assessment should be followed by a behavioral intervention plan that incorporates appropriate positive behavioral interventions.